diletta96/statistics_notes/1_understanding_ad_visualizing_data_with_python/1_week.md

-# Week 1 - INTRODUCTION TO DATA
+#  INTRODUCTION TO DATA - Theory
 ##  What is statistics?
 It's the subject that encompasses all aspects of learning from data.
 So, as a methodology, we're talking about the tools, the methods to allow us to work with data to understand that data.
 A statistic is a numerical or graphical summary of a collection data (e.i. avarage score on final exam).